Licensing Applications in Relation to Businesses

 A Premises License enables a business to carry out licensable activities and any other business which sells alcohol, provides entertainment or late night refreshments will need a Premises License.
 Entertainment includes indoor sporting events, theatrical performances, showing a film, live music, recorded music and performance of dance, boxing or wrestling (indoor or outdoor).
 Additionally, a Premises License Application may be submitted for one-off large scale events which are likely to attract over 500 people and are not covered by a Temporary Event Notice (TEN).

 We encourage our clients to discuss matters with us fully at an early stage, in order that we can give the best possible information on costs and to assist them in deciding how best to proceed.
 As such, each client enquiry will be dealt with very much upon its own merit and so the purpose of this information sheet is to provide a typical range of costs for applying for a Premises License and applying to vary a Premises License.
 These two applications are dealt with under the Licensing Act 2003.
 An application for a Premises License is made under Section 17 of that Act and an application to vary a Premises License is made under Section 34 of that Act.
-In addition to the time spent by this firm in advising and preparing and submitting the application there are certain fees (expenses) that have to be paid and this sheet gives further information in that regard.
+In addition to the time spent by this firm in advising and preparing and submitting the application there are certain fees (expenses) that have to be paid and this page gives further information in that regard.
 Please note the information provided below includes taking the client’s full instructions, advising them on matters generally in relation to their application, including promoting the licensing objectives and the types of plans required to accompany their application (but not the preparation and drafting of those plans, which will be an additional expense payable to the third party draftsman), completing and submitting the application and serving it upon the Responsible Authorities and making arrangements for the necessary advertising of the application (although the cost of that will be in addition and payable to the third party advertiser).